 Elizabeth’s Wood has been laid out so you can enjoy walking around it.
-You can put in a dedication plaque at the base of the tree.
-Plaques must be made of wood on a short wooden stake so they can be put into the ground by the tree and be no bigger than 20 cm heigh x 15 cm wide (plus a short the stake no more than 15 cm long) with just words engraved on it but no pictures or photos.
+You can put in a dedication plaque at the base of a tree.
+Plaques must be made of wood on a short wooden stake so they can be put into the ground by the tree and be no bigger than 20 cm heigh x 15 cm wide (plus a short stake no more than 15 cm long) with just words engraved on it but no pictures or photos.
 Your sponsorship number must be on the back of the plaque.

 6. Can I scatter ashes in the wood or plant flowers?

-As the trees have already been planted and due to the legality of scattering ashes, sadly we are unable to permit ashes to be scatter either by the trees or anywhere in the wood.
+As the trees have already been planted and due to the legality of scattering ashes, sadly we are unable to permit ashes to be scattered either by the trees or anywhere in the wood.
 We also want the wood to stay as natural as possible and support the wildlife so you won’t be able to leave any photos, toys, poems, cut flowers or mementos around the trees or wood either.